 8. Set up an area for drying clean items.
 Find a drying mat or rack that does not take up too much space and fits the dishes you do plan on using often.

-9. Using a dish scrubbing brush that also dispenses detergent can eliminate the need for a sponge at all in your dish-washing station.
+9. Using a dish scrubbing brush that also stores/dispenses detergent can eliminate the need for a sponge at all in your dish-washing station.

 10. Establish a command center for your family and even the crews.
 Keep a notebook and writing utensils available for notes and lists.
 Project information should also be in this location.
-Village Home Stores will give you a project binder with schedules, specs and up to date plans to be kept on-site.
+In addition to our online/project management tools, Village Home Stores will give you a physical project binder with schedules, specs and up to date plans to be kept on-site.
 If you have a busy household, create an “Action File” for papers and piles to stay organized.
 This is a great addition to your temporary kitchen command center and may even find its way into your permanent one.
 Here you can keep bills, incoming mail, school papers, schedules, and paperwork that may normally end up piled on a kitchen counter.

-11. Borrow a shelf or two.
-Relocating a few boxes of books or movies can clear off enough shelf space for pantry items and even some small appliances.
+11. Emptying a bookcase or relocating a few shelves of movies or decorations can clear off enough shelf space for pantry items and even some small appliances.
 If you have set up a folding table, large tubs or bins below can be used for pantry storage.
 Always have trash bags and lunch packing items handy by the pantry area as well.

 12. A coffeepot is absolutely a must-have item for most customers.
 Just remember this part of your temporary kitchen does not need to be near the rest.
-Reduce clutter and free up counter space by setting up your coffeemaker in the master bathroom or even a home office.
+Reduce clutter and free up counter space by setting up your coffeemaker in the master bathroom, living room, or even a home office away from the remodel stress.

 13. Find an all-purpose cleaner in a spray bottle that you can keep on hand.
 This can be used to clean work surfaces and even appliances as they may get dusty during the remodeling process.
 All-purpose cleaning wipes can be fantastic as well for quick clean up.

 We wish things could happen overnight like they seem to do on television, but in reality these things take time.
 Our Project Management Program allows us to use your time most efficiently and get your new kitchen up and running as quickly as possible.
-Be sure to check out our board on Pinterest full of great tips and examples of temporary kitchen.
-If you are reading this post because you are about to start a project with us we thank you so much for your business!
-We can’t wait to have your new kitchen up and running as soon as we are able to.
-If you are still in the research phase of a remodel feel free to contact us today to set up an appointment with one of our expert kitchen designers.
+Be sure to check out our board on Pinterest full of great tips and examples of temporary kitchens.
+Are you reading this post because you are about to start a project with us?
+How exciting!
+We thank you so much for your business and we can’t wait to have your new kitchen up and running as soon as we are able to.
+If you are still in the research phase of a remodel, feel free to contact us today to set up an appointment with one of our expert kitchen designers.
+You can call us at (309) 944-1344 or enter your information in the chat box here on the blog and a member of our team will connect with you.
 We can’t wait to hear what you are working on.
-Your first step is to contact us and start the conversation.
-Complete this short form or call us at (309) 944-1344